The average US consumer spent a whopping $20,679 on housing-related expenses in 2019. That’s 2.9% (nearly $600) higher than the previous year.

 From cracked floors to sticking doors, all these are signs of foundation problems.
 What’s vital is to have these issues repaired right away, as they will worsen over time.
 So, as soon as you unearth these symptoms, call a local provider of foundation repair services.

 Is your home in Virginia Beach, Newport News, or a nearby area exhibiting signs of foundation woes?
-If so, our team here at Bay Crawl can come to your aid.
+If so, our team here at BAY Crawl Space & Foundation Repair can come to your aid.
 Please feel free to request your free inspection and quote today.